|ICT Competency||Kdenlive Video editor is generic resource creation tool|

 Working with the application

-When you start to working with any multimedia files (videos, images, animation) The first step is creating a new (empty) folder for our new project.
+When you start to working with any multimedia files (videos, images, animation) the first step is creating a new (empty) folder for our new project.
 This will help to find your all project files.
-Create a folder anywhere under your hoe folder.
-Open Kdenlive from applications → sound and video → Kdenlive.
+Create a folder anywhere under your home folder.
+Open Kdenlive from "Applications --> Sound and video --> Kdenlive".

 Create new project to start your video editing.
 Creating/Saving a project file to your computer is similar to saving a file in any other Office program.